Organizational Behavior and Human Decision Processes

 Organizational Behavior and Human Decision Processes is a bimonthly peer-reviewed scientific journal covering organizational behavior and psychology.
-It was established in 1966 as Organizational Behavior and Human Performance, obtaining its current name in 1985.
-It is published by Elsevier and the editor-in-chief is Maryam Kouchaki (Kellogg School of Management, Northwestern University).
+It was established in 1966 as Organizational Behavior and Human Performance by Academic Press, obtaining its current name in 1985.
+It is currently published by Elsevier, which acquired Academic Press in 2000.
+The editor-in-chief is Maryam Kouchaki (Kellogg School of Management, Northwestern University).
 According to the Journal Citation Reports, the journal has a 2021 impact factor of 5.606.